Hitanshu08/percy-ecomm/backend/README.md

 pip install -r requirements.txt
 ```

-4. Set up MongoDB:
+4. Set up MySQL:
-   - Install MongoDB locally or use MongoDB Atlas
+   - Install MySQL locally or use a hosted provider
    - Create a database named `percy_ecomm`
+   - Ensure a user with privileges exists and note credentials

 5. Configure environment variables:
 ```bash